downingbots/ALSET/README.md

 # SIR_JETBOT

+Every robot builder hears the question: "What does your robot do?"
+A goal of this project is "Whatever you train the robot to do."
+Another goal is to relatively easily add this autonomous capibility to inexpensive remote control toys.

 This is SIRjetbot1.
 The SIR stands for Sharper Image Robot, which I purchased on clearance for less than $20.
 The 1 is because we bought 3 of them that worked.
 The robot can be trained to do simple jetbot-like functionality like "stay on a table."